Massive-Wiki/developer-massive-wiki/mwb-workbench/PyPI module use cases.md

 		 - configuration file exists in `input-directory/.maswebpublisher/nxc.yaml`
 		 - HTML templates exist in `input-directory/.maswebpublisher/this-website-themes/dolce`
 		 - `lunr` search is enabled
-		 - `input-directory` is a `git` repository with no uncommitted changes
+		 - if building locally: `input-directory` is a `git` repository with no uncommitted changes
+			 - this enables `all-pages` and `recent-pages` webpages to be generated
+ - what changes are needed for `netlify.toml`?